15 Festive Things to do in the Hudson Valley in the Fall

 Hyde Park is a huge part of American history.
 It was the home and political center of one of America’s greatest presidents, Franklin D. Roosevelt.
 The house has been preserved in all its glory and houses many family heirlooms like his presidential seal.

 Visitors are welcome to walk through the beautiful expanse of the property to see FDR’s library and first-class bedroom.
-The grounds are beautiful, and there is plenty of space on which to play.
-The home has been converted into a museum for visitors, and it offers many educational programs that discuss the time period in which FDR lived as well as his political views.
-Check the website to see when certain kid-friendly events are happening.
+The grounds are beautiful, and there is plenty of space to play.
+The home has been converted into a museum for visitors, and it offers many educational programs that discuss the period in which FDR lived and his political views.

 Eleanor Roosevelt Historic Home Site

-While you are visiting FDR’s home you can also visit Eleanor Roosevelt’s home.
+While you are visiting FDR’s home, you can also visit Eleanor Roosevelt’s home.
 It is located just minutes away and was her childhood home.
 The home gives visitors a glimpse into the life of Eleanor Roosevelt from childhood to adulthood.

-The property is preserved in its natural state, so you will be able to see things like gardens with her favorite flowers that she planted as well as hammocks where she would read books during relaxing summer days.
+The property is preserved in its natural state, so you will be able to see things like gardens with her favorite flowers that she planted, as well as hammocks where she would read books during relaxing summer days.

 Visit the Culinary Institute of America

-For those who love cooking and great food, Culinary Institute of America (CIA) might be just the place.
+For those who love cooking and great food, the Culinary Institute of America (CIA) might be just the place.
 It is one of the most prestigious culinary schools on the planet and was founded in 1946 by Dr. Georges Blanc with the mission to train world-class chefs and restaurateurs through an intensive curriculum.

 Take a tour of West Point